-Pursuant to the Midpoint Order, 15% of the Company's Make-Ready Program budget is authorized as an administration budget.
-These costs encompass various aspects of program delivery, including: Education and Outreach, Information Technology Requirements, Data Collection and Management, Fleet Assessment Services, Service Staffing, Vendor Costs, Evaluation, and General Implementation Costs, including site assessment services for to customers with eligible projects serving Disadvantaged Communities as described in Section 4.2.
+Pursuant to the Midpoint Order, 15% of the Company's Make-Ready program budget is authorized as an administration budget.
+These costs encompass various aspects of program delivery, including: Education and Outreach, Information Technology Requirements, Data Collection and Management, Fleet Assessment Services, Service Staffing, Vendor Costs, General Implementation Cost, and Evaluation.
+In 2024, Central Hudson will offer a site assessment service to customers installing public L2 curbside and multiunit dwelling L2 charging at locations within DACs or at AMEEP eligible buildings.